 Arithmetic and Comparison Operators

-Warning: Operator overloading is powerful, but never abuse it.
-Only overload an operator when its meaning is "obvious at a glance" — for example,
+Warning: Operator overloading is powerful, but do not abuse it.
+Only overload when the meaning is "immediately obvious"—for example,

 Why Overload Operators

-Before diving into the implementation, let's clarify our motivation.
-There is only one core reason — readability.
+Before we start implementing, let's clarify our motivation.
+There is only one core reason—readability.
 Suppose we have a 2D vector class.
-Putting the two styles side by side makes the difference obvious:
+Comparing two styles makes this obvious:

 Operators can be overloaded in two ways: member functions and non-member functions.
-This choice affects not only syntax but also the behavior of implicit type conversions.
+This choice affects not only syntax but also type conversion behavior.

-Enough theory — let's get to work.
-We start the Fraction class with the compound assignment operators:
+Enough theory; let's get our hands dirty.
+We'll start the Fraction class with the compound assignment operators:

 class Fraction {